haraldmaida/lamcal/repl/README.md

 b a
 ```

-We can use \ or λ in lambda expressions as the parser understands both backslash '\' as well as the
+We can use \ or λ in lambda expressions as the parser understands both backslash as well as the
-lambda symbol 'λ' as the start of an abstraction.
+lambda symbol as the start of an abstraction.

 The repl support commands to control the behavior of the application.
 Commands always start with a
 colon.
 Most important commands are: